ah100101/BlockScoped/docs/README.md

 - title: Categorized
   details: All interview questions are grouped by language and categorized by difficulty, required materials, concepts, and many others.
 - title: Open Source
-  details: BlockScoped's library of questions are OpenSourced on GitHub.
+  details: BlockScoped's library of questions are open sourced on GitHub.
 Wish there were more Elm interview questions?
 Contribute!
 footer: BlockScoped | Copyright © 2018 - present | Powered by VuePress
 ---